 Born the son of a baroness and the traveling theater impresario that she eloped with, much of Andres' early youth - when not traveling with the theater company - was spent in Budapest where he hung around theaters, eking out his allowance by selling cherries on the ferries that navigated the waters between Buda from Pest.
 He went to school in Budapest and worked as an art critic, an actor, a stage manager, a stage director and eventually as well as manager of his father's traveling thespian society.
-He left Hungary for Paris in 1938 where he attended Ecole Superieure des Beaux-Arts.
+He left Hungary for Paris in 1938 where he allegedly attended Ecole Superieure des Beaux-Arts.
 Not returning to Hungary after the war, France and Spain were to become his new home countries.
 Before the eruption of the war, he brought his mother, brother and oldest nephew from Hungary to live in Madrid.
 His later years were spent in Spain and France, making trips to Canada and the US to exhibit his extensive art collections.
-In 1956 he bought a house in Evry, outside Paris, where he lived for five years with his wife, Ulla, and me, his son (Andres Laszlo Jr.).
+In 1956 he bought a house in Evry, outside Paris, where he lived for five years with his wife, Ulla, and me (his son: Andres Laszlo Jr.).
 During the sixties, seventies, and part of the eighties, he spent summers in France and winters in Spain.
 Laszlo Sr. had a great interest in art and put together two collections: Goya’s engravings and naïve Spanish art.
-Both collections were exhibited in Europe, Canada, U.S.A and Morocco.
+Both collections were exhibited all over the world.

 1946.
 Francisco Goya, Spain: Editorial Tartessos.
 Several books on Goya and on Laszlo's own collection have been published earlier/later.